getredash/redash-toolbelt/redash_toolbelt/docs/redash-migrate/README.md

 If you run `redash-migrate queries` repeatedly, the command will only attempt to import queries that were not successfully migrated during a previous execution.

+**Note**: due to the volume of network requests it creates, redash-migrate may trip the rate limit on your destination Redash instance.
+We recommend you disable rate limiting at the destination for the duration of your migration.
+On Redash V10 this can be disabled by setting an environment variable named `REDASH_RATELIMIT_ENABLED=false`.

 ## FAQ

 ### Who should use redash-migrate?